Services

 I offer a respectful, non-pathologising space where your experiences are listened to with curiosity and compassion.

-Rather than assuming something needs to be “fixed,” we explore meaning, safety and ways to reduce distress so you can feel more grounded and supported in your daily life.
+Rather than assuming something needs to be “fixed,” we will explore meaning, safety and ways to reduce distress so you can feel more grounded and supported in your daily life.